CrayLabs/SmartSim/doc/launchers.rst

 Launchers
 *********

-SmartSim interfaces with a number of backends we call "launchers".
-Launchers are usually workload managers like Slurm that can obtain allocations(or equivalent), and launch jobs onto various machine architectures.
+SmartSim interfaces with a number of "launchers", i.e workload managers like Slurm that can obtain allocations(or equivalent), and launch jobs onto various machine architectures.

-Currently, SmartSim supports lauching on Slurm, and locally.
-We plan to support PBS, and Kubernetes soon.
+Currently, SmartSim supports launching on Slurm, and locally.
+Support for PBS, and Kubernetes is under development.

 Largely, the launcher backend is opaque to the user.
 Once the launcher has been specified in the ``Experiment``, no further action needs to